wp-plugins/wp-super-popup/readme.txt

 3. Go to the 'Super Popup' admin page in order to edit and enable your popup

 == Changelog ==

+= 1.1 =
+New mayor release wich fix a lot of issues related to the recent Wordpress releases

 = 1.0 =
 Upgraded mobile User Agents strings list